-The current home of Blizzard and Zimmerman Attorneys law firm is a historic building here in Abilene at 441 Butternut Street.
+The former home of Blizzard and Zimmerman Attorneys law firm from 2018 until 2023 was a historic building here in Abilene, TX at 441 Butternut Street on the city’s near south side.

-It was originally built in 1926 as Abilene Fire Station Number 2 which was taken out of service, we believe, back in the 1960s.
-The building exterior has been restored, while the interior had been gutted for the most part and repurposed for office space.
-We still have a fireman’s pole in place, although it’s not usable, it’s just been roped off and the opening between the first and second floors has been sealed off with plexiglass.
+The building was originally built in 1926 as Abilene Fire Station Number 2 which was taken out of service, we believe, back in the 1960s.
+The building exterior has been restored, while the interior had been gutted and repurposed for retail or office space.
+While we were there the original fireman’s pole was in place, although it wasn’t usable, it was roped off and the opening between the first and second floors has been sealed off with plexiglass.

 The Abilene Fire Station No. 2 was constructed and opened in 1926.
 The building was listed on the National Register of Historic Places in 1992.